Fechin/reference/laravel.md

 ```

 ### Input
-Retrieve all of the incoming request's input data as an array
+Retrieve all the incoming request's input data as an array
 ```php
 $input = $request->all();
 ```
-Retrieve all of the incoming request's input data as a collection
+Retrieve all the incoming request's input data as a collection
 ```php
 $input = $request->collect();